 - 8 3-ton, 4-wheeled tip lorries.
 These were “to be held in engineer base park and issued when required”

 The 1936 establishment doesn’t record a company’s weaponry.
 However, the Company would have been armed with .38-inch pistols, Lee-Enfield rifles, and a small number of light machine guns.

 Researching Road Construction Companies

-There may also be the war diary of a sub-area, general headquarters troops etc. to consult depending on what the road construction company was serving under.
+There may also be the war diary of a sub-area, general headquarters troops, etc. to consult depending on what the road construction company was serving under.
 This information can be found in the orders of battle held at the National Archives or in the war diaries of the units themselves.
-For example, in May 1940, the 119th Road Construction Company was part of the General Headquarters Troops of the British Expeditionary Force while the 114th, 115th, 116th and 117th Road Construction Companies were lines of communication troops.
+For example, while working on the lines of communication, the 117th Road Construction Company was under the command of the No.2 Base Sub Area.
+This Sub-Area has multiple war diaries, including one for the Commander Royal Engineers which may provide more information for the 117th Company.
 There may also be the war diaries of Pioneer Corps companies and other Royal Engineer companies to consult if the road construction company you’re researching worked with them.
-However, you’ll need to look through the war diaries first to identify them.
+However, they are unlikely to add a lot of information.

 An extract from the 28 April 1940 Field Return of Officers for the 118th Road Construction Company recording it was serving with Air Component (South) on this date.
 Field returns of officers and other ranks usually appear in the war diary of a unit serving outside of Britain.